 She received her doctorate in public affairs from the University of Nevada, Las Vegas.
 Her research emphasis was the nexus between public policy and identity in politics with African American women mayors as her research population.
 She also received her master’s degree in social work with a concentration in administrative practice and planning from UNLV.
 Dr. Brooks earned her bachelor’s degree in social work from Southern Illinois University.

 She is currently an adjunct professor teaching public policy at UNLV.

 Dr. Brooks is the 2005 recipient of the UNLV Thomas Wilson Academic and Community Service Award.
 She is also the 2008 recipient of the Clark County New Generation Leadership Award and is a graduate of Emerge Nevada and Clark County Leadership Forum.

-She was featured in the inaugural edition of Who’s Who in Black Las Vegas in 2008 and will be featured in the 2014 publication of Distinguished Women of Nevada.
+She was featured in the inaugural edition of Who’s Who in Black Las Vegas in 2008 and is featured in the 2014 publication of Distinguished Women of Nevada.

-Dr. Brooks is involved in several community organizations, including Catholic Charities, Clark County Citizens Advisory Committee, Clark County Juvenile Justice Sister to Sister mentoring program, UNLV School of Social Work Advisory Board, Delta Sigma Theta Sorority, Incorporated, and The Links, Incorporated.
+Dr. Brooks currently servies on the board of the American Association of Blacks in Higher Education (AAHE).
+She is also involved in several community organizations, including Catholic Charities, Clark County Citizens Advisory Committee, Clark County Juvenile Justice Sister to Sister mentoring program, UNLV School of Social Work Advisory Board, Delta Sigma Theta Sorority, Incorporated, and The Links, Incorporated.